In This Article

 Now is where the real work happens.
 There are many different store-bought traps, but unfortunately, Citarella says only those that kill the mouse really work.
 "To be honest, I don’t think you’d be able to completely eliminate an active mouse infestation without killing any," he says.
-That said if you're really set on a humane option, live traps are worth a try though Citarella doesn't feel like they're 100% foul-proof.
+That said if you're really set on a humane option, live traps are worth a try, though Citarella doesn't feel like they're 100% fool-proof.

 Instead, consider snap traps that will quickly kill the mouse over sticky traps or poison that may cause unnecessary suffering.

 Using gloved hands so your scent doesn't transfer, place the traps about three to five feet apart in the areas you identified earlier, ideally along the walls where mice travel.
 Use peanut butter or cheese to entice the mouse; just a little will do.

 Keep It Clean

 While you wait for the traps to work, make sure you keep your house as clean as humanly possible.
-It's not only important to keep your house clean, but according to Citarella, your exterior is just important.
+It's not only important to keep your house clean, but according to Citarella, your exterior is just as important.
 "Keeping the area around your home tidy (free of food and harborage) will help in keeping the exterior of the home less attractive to mice," he says.
 If you can't control what's happening outside, it's time to put even more focus on your interior.